 Carlson’s fish oil is one I have used before.
 High DHA/EPA content.
 Doesn’t taste nasty.

 - Gelatin — Most likely helps.
 Gelatin has collagen in it, and hence can potentially be used for tendon repair.
 Cartilage too.
 This is especially true since the body cannot make all of the needs of collagen production itself.
+Vitamin C enriched gelatin improves collagen production.
 Take pre- and post-exercise.

 Knox unflavored gelatin is solid.
 Add it to your food/drinks.
 Jello works as well.

 - Vitamin C, L-Lysine, hyaluronic acid — also components of tendons like gelatin.
-Only hyaluronic acid has research from what I am aware.
+Hyaluronic acid has research.
+Vitamin C enriched gelatin improves collagen production.
+Another and another.
 Seems more effective in tendon surgery than tendinopathies, but may help.
 I haven’t seen any studies on all of the components put together supplemented, but you can try it if you want.

 - Glucosamine/Chondroitin/MSM — unknown.
 Athlete hearsay at this point.